PhilaMkhungeki/PHIMKH25478_FTO2505_A_Phila_Mkhungeki_JSL03/README.md

 ## Key Objectives

+## Technologies used

+- HTML, CSS & JAVASCRIPT

 ### Logic & User Interaction

-- Store tasks as **objects inside an array** for structured data management.
+- Stored tasks as **objects inside an array** for structured data management.
-- Allow users to **add up to three new tasks** to the existing task list.
+- Allow users to **add up to three new tasks** to the existing task list through the "+Add New Task" button.
-- Ensure each new task has a **unique incremental ID** based on the last task in the array.
 - Prompt users to enter **task details (title, description, status)** and store them in an object.
+- Increments each new task's ID from the last task in the array.
-- Alert users when they reach the task limit with the message:
+- Users get an alert message when they reach the task limit with the message:
   _"There are enough tasks on your board, please check them in the console."_
-  Implement a **filter function** to display only tasks with the status `"done"`.
+  Implemented a **filter function** to display only tasks with the status "done".
-- Log **all tasks** in the console with a clear label for easy review.
+- Log **all tasks** in the console with a clear label of "All tasks"  for easy review.
-- Log **only completed tasks** (status: `"done"`) in the console under a "Completed Tasks" label for quick reference.
+-Completed tasks with status: "done" get logged in the console under a "Completed Tasks" label.

 ## Code Quality & Maintainability

-- Use meaningful variable and function names to ensure readability and maintainability.
+- Used meaningful variable and function names to ensure readability and maintainability.
-- Follow consistent indentation and formatting to enhance code clarity.
+- Followed consistent indentation and formatting to enhance code clarity.
-- Include comments explaining key logic and functionality to support future modifications.
+- Included comments explaining key logic and functionality to support future modifications.

 ## Expected Outcome

-A **structured and limited task management system** that enables users to add, review, and filter tasks efficiently while ensuring **clean, well-documented, and maintainable code.**
+A **structured and limited task management system** that enables users to add, review, and filter tasks efficiently while ensuring.

 **Console Log of all and completed tasks**